kdubovikov/blog/_posts/2020-09-21-building-a-weather-station-bot.md

 }
 ```

-Please note, that we can use `table_name` attribute to deliberately tell diesel which table to use as a backing storage for a struct.
+Please note, that we can use the `table_name` attribute to deliberately tell diesel which table to use backing storage for a struct.

 Next, we need to define some basic functions to work with subscriptions: